-A FinCEN report is a report all reporting companies must file with the Financial Criminal Enforcement Network (FinCEN) of the U.S. Treasury (FinCEN) that discloses personal information about each of the company’s beneficial owners and the reporting company’s applicant if the company was formed after January 1, 2024.
+A FinCEN report is a report all reporting companies must file with the Financial Crimes Enforcement Network (FinCEN) of the U.S. Treasury (FinCEN) that discloses personal information about each of the company’s beneficial owners and the reporting company’s applicant if the company was formed after December 31, 2023.
 The applicant is the person who created the company by filing its formation document (articles or certificate of organization, articles of incorporation, or certificate of partnership) with a state agency such as a Secretary of State.
 FinCEN reports are required by the Corporate Transparency Act of 2021, a federal law that became effective January 1, 2022.

 A reporting company is a company that must file a FinCEN report and amend the report if any information in the report changes.
 A reporting company is an entity such as a limited liability company (LLC), a professional LLC, a corporation, a professional corporation, a limited partnership (LP), a limited liability partnership (LLP), a limited liability limited partnership (LLLP) that is not an excluded entity.
 See the list of excluded entities.
 Reporting companies include entities formed outside the United States that do business in the U.S.

 Any entity that is formed under the law of a foreign country and that is registered to do business in the United States by the filing of a document with a secretary of state or equivalent office under the law of a state or Indian Tribe.

 A domestic reporting company is a non-exempt entity formed in the U.S. that is created by the filing of a document with a secretary of state or a similar office under the law of a state or Indian Tribe.